 - Publicizing of recovery education programs and classes offered by other peer groups.

 Costs varies with programs (scholarship support is sometimes available).

 We have trained over 130 recovery facilitators from all over the Commonwealth who are now leading recovery groups in their communities.
 We use a curriculum called WRAP® (Wellness Recovery Action Plan) developed by Mary Ellen Copeland, as a wellness practice that encourages self determination and self advocacy.

 Recovery Outreach Services

 The REACH Program Director is available to travel and present on recovery topics and wellness tools.
-REACH is available for:

 Creating a Recovery-Based Mental Health System

 REACH is an important part of Virginia’s mental health care system, a system based on endless possibilities for recovery.
 We foster cooperation and understanding between service providers and people who use mental health services.
 Wellness management is a vital piece of the recovery picture for individuals with mental illness.
 It is crucial that providers understand and support these principles because a system of care that supports recovery can only happen when there is a partnership between service providers and people who use services.
-We consult on implementing recovery-based principles in your organization.
+We are available to consult on implementing recovery-based principles in your organization.